nathanielschutte/remote/README.md

 # remote
- library of deploy and other remote functions
+ Library of deploy and other remote functions

 ## Function
 - configure project: maintain remote info and file mapping